Adopt A Water

 Citizen Monitoring Programs

 This Citizen Lake Monitoring Program (CLMP). requires minimal volunteer time but provides necessary water quality data which is essential for managing Minnesota's water resources.
 Volunteers collect secchi depths once a week during summer in a designated spot.
-The program belongs to MN Pollution Control Agency.
+The is a program of the Minnesota Pollution Control Agency.

 The Citizen Assisted Lake Monitoring Program (CAMP) is similar to the CLMP but more involved.
 Volunteers collect water quality samples, secchi disk depths, and provide a physical assessment of the lake's condition.
-This program is run through the Metropolitan Council.
+This is a program of the Metropolitan Council.

 Form a Lake, Stream, or Watershed Association.